littlecastrum/cv-submission/README.md

 The form.html is meant to be added as a code block to a Squarespace webpage (currently functional in the carrers view)

+To make modifications to the functionality create a firebase account and proyect and follow the instructions

 For deployment and further modifications:

 ### Form modifications